ajmal017/amp/oms/architecture.md

 <!--te-->

-# Invariants
+# Invariants and conventions

-- Use the new names and use "aka" to refer to the old name
+- In this doc we use the new names for concepts and use "aka" to refer to the old name, if needed

-- All objects need to use:
+- We refer to:
+  - the as-of-date for a query as `as_of_timestamp`
+  - the actual time from `get_wall_clock_time()` as `wall_clock_timestamp`

-  - `get_wall_clock_time()` to get the "actual" time
+- Objects need to use `get_wall_clock_time()` to get the "actual" time
-    - You don't want to pass `current_timestamp` because this is dangerous
+  - We don't want to pass `wall_clock_timestamp` because this is dangerous
-      - Difficult to enforce no future peeking (because one object tells another what time is it, there is no way to double check)
+  - It is difficult to enforce no future peeking because one object tells another what time is it, there is no way to double check
-      - It's ok to ask for a view of the world as of `timestamp` (but then the queried object needs to check that there is no future peeking by using `get_wall_clock_time()`)
+  - It's ok to ask for a view of the world as of `as_of_timestamp`, but then the queried object needs to check that there is no future peeking by using `get_wall_clock_time()`

-  - `event_loop` to wait on events (`await`)
+- Objects might need to get `event_loop`
-  - TODO(gp): Clean it up so that we pass event loop all the time and event loop has a reference to `get_wall_clock_time()`
+  - TODO(gp): Clean it up so that we pass event loop all the times and event loop has a reference to the global `get_wall_clock_time()`

 - The Optimizer only thinks in terms of dollar